 \subsection{The coordinate ring of the real model orbit}

-Here we describe the coordinate ring of $O \cap \gop$.
-In \cite{AHV} it is shown that this description follows from a vanishing result which in the case of the real model orbit is conjectural (see Conjecture~3.13 and Theorem~7.13 in \cite{AHV}).
+Here we describe the coordinate ring of $\mathcal{O} \cap \mathfrak{p}$.
+In \cite{AHV} it is shown that this description follows from the vanishing of certain cohomology groups which in the case of the real model orbit is conjectural (see Conjecture~3.13 and Theorem~7.13 in \cite{AHV}).